-14. Renovacor Acquisition
+15. Renovacor Acquisition

 On September 19, 2022, the Company entered into an Agreement and Plan of Merger (the "Merger Agreement") with Renovacor, a Delaware corporation pursuant to which, on December 1, 2022, the Company acquired Renovacor (the "Renovacor Acquisition").
-On December 1, 2022, pursuant to the terms of the Merger Agreement, (i) Merger Sub I merged with and into the Company (the "First Merger") and (ii) the Company, as the surviving company of the First Merger merged with and into Merger Sub II, with Merger Sub II surviving the Second Merger.
-Subject to the terms and conditions of the Merger Agreement, at the closing of the Renovacor Acquisition each share of Renovacor's common stock outstanding immediately prior to the effective time of the First Merger were canceled and converted into the right to receive 0.1763 (the "Exchange Ratio") of fully paid and non-assessable shares of the Company common stock, which was determined on the basis of the exchange formula set forth in the Merger Agreement that was subject to adjustment depending on the level of the Renovacor's outstanding common stock were converted into 3,391,976 shares of Rocket common stock.
+On December 1, 2022, pursuant to the terms of the Merger Agreement, (i) Merger Sub I merged with and into the Company (the "First Merger") and (ii) the Company, as the surviving company of the First Merger merged with and into Merger Sub II (the "Second Merger"), with Merger Sub II surviving the Second Merger.
+Subject to the terms and conditions of the Merger Agreement, at the closing of the Renovacor Acquisition each share of Renovacor's common stock outstanding immediately prior to the effective time of the First Merger were canceled and converted into the right to receive 0.1763 (the "Exchange Ratio") of fully paid and non-assessable shares of the Company common stock, which was determined on the basis of the exchange formula set forth in the Merger Agreement that was subject to adjustment depending on the level of the Renovacor's net cash at the closing.
+Prior to the market opening on December 1, 2022, Renovacor shares ceased to trade on NYSE and upon the closing of the acquisition, Renovacor's outstanding common stock were converted into 3,391,976 shares of Rocket common stock.